gfirem/formidable_key_field/readme.txt

 === GFireM Key Generator ===
 Autor: gfirem
-Tags: formidable, key generator and validation field, string generator, string validation, formidable custom field Requires at least: 4.6
+Tags: formidable, key generator and validation field, string generator, string validation, formidable custom field Requires at least: 4.5
-Tested up to: 4.9.2
+Tested up to: 4.9.4
-Stable tag: 2.0.0
+Stable tag: 2.1.0
 License: Apache License 2.0

 Add three fields to Formidable.
 With they you can generate string, validate and get the status.
 Is possible to generate string in bulk.

 == Description ==
 ​Add new functionality to Formidable.
 With it you can generate key, validate and get the status.
 With these fields you can solve problems such as: send an user mail with a generated key and then validate it in another form, or generate coupons.
 Also you can bulk generate key into a form with the key generator.

 == Changelog ==
+= 2.1.0 =
+* Integrating with Aryo Activity Log
+* Improving the security and performance of the plugin
+* Fixing value of status field lost the value after edit an entry
+* Adding new icons for the field list

 = 2.0.0 =
 * Updating freemius.
 * Adding trial period.